javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </body>
 ```

-In the modern scripts, we can use `instanceof` and other class-based tests to see the node type, but `nodeType` may be simpler.
+In modern scripts, we can use `instanceof` and other class-based tests to see the node type, but sometimes `nodeType` may be simpler.
 We can only read `nodeType`, not change it.

 ## Tag: nodeName and tagName